monday15/lounge-gtk-theme/README.md

 Download source tarball (or clone repository), run from source dir:
 `meson build`
 `sudo ninja -C build install`

+> You can set font for gnome-shell theme with 'shell-font' option.
+For example, `meson build -Dshell-font='Liberation Sans'` will make shell theme with Liberation Sans font.
+Default is Roboto (will be used if option is unset).

 Fedora users can install theme via copr:
 `sudo dnf copr enable monday15/lounge`